appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/the-basics/lesson3.md

 # Lesson 3 - Now Code It

 This tutorial take you through the process of writing JavaScript code in Appsmith.
-In the earlier lessons, you have written JS code inside the mustache syntax `{{}}` which is great for single line code.
+In the earlier lessons, you have written JS code inside the mustache syntax `{{}}` which is great for single line coding.
 If you want to write more complex code, you have to use JS Objects.

 ## Create JS Object